A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Introduction

-The simultaneous description of the thermodynamics of bound states (clusters) and their constituents is the subject of the physics of non-ideal plasmas, in particular of particle clustering and Mott transitions in nuclear matter \cite{Ropke:1982ino,Ropke:1983lbc}.
+The simultaneous description of the thermodynamics of bound states (clusters) and their constituents is the subject of the physics of non-ideal plasmas as well as the particle clustering and Mott transitions in nuclear matter \cite{Ropke:1982ino,Ropke:1983lbc}.
 This description has recently been advanced to a cluster virial expansion \cite{Ropke:2012qv} on the level of the generalized Beth-Uhlenbeck approach for nuclear matter \cite{SCHMIDT199057}.
-The extension of such a description to quark matter systems where the elementary degrees of freedom are the quarks and the clusters are the hadrons has been advanced in Ref.~\cite{Blaschke:2013zaa} (see also references therein).
+The extension of such a description to quark matter systems (where the elementary degrees of freedom are the quarks and the clusters are the hadrons) has been worked out in Ref.~\cite{Blaschke:2013zaa} (see also references therein).
 It meets the problem that quark confinement at low densities has to be taken into account.
 This can effectively be achieved by coupling the chiral quark dynamics to the Polyakov loop \cite{Ratti:2005jh,Roessner:2006xn}.
 However, at low temperatures and finite baryon densities such a description lacks the knowledge of the Polyakov-loop potential, because no lattice QCD calculations exist in that domain for fitting it.
 An alternative has been suggested in the form of a relativistic density functional approach that suppresses quarks at low densities by a diverging scalar self-energy (mass term), see Ref.~\cite{Kaltenborn:2017hus}.

 In the present work we will employ the concept, which is described in \cite{Bastian:2018wfl}, for the implementation of quark confinement/deconfinement and describe the appearance/disappearance of baryons within a simplified realization of the generalized Beth-Uhlenbeck approach that works with generic ansatz for the medium dependence of the baryon phase shifts that encodes their Mott dissociation.
 As a result we shall obtain the thermodynamics of the non-ideal quark-baryon plasma in the form of a cluster expansion and will be able to relate the existence of a critical endpoint of a first order deconfinement transition to the microphysics of the model.
+Within the scope of the current study we restrict ourselves to iso-spin symmetric matter.